This post was originally published in October 2016 and updated in August 2018.

 Right beside the museum you’ll find the Farmer’s Market, which has been around since 1750 making it North America’s longest operating farmers’ market.
 Originally housed in the Bank of Montreal building downtown, it moved around to several different locations in the city before finally settling into its current spot in the seaport.

-Today visitors will find a two-storey market overflowing with fresh produce, and stalls serving up the likes of those aforementioned lobster rolls, freshly-squeezed organic juice, sweet lemonade and desserts.
+Today visitors will find a two-storey market overflowing with fresh produce, and stalls serving up the likes of lobster rolls, freshly-squeezed organic juice, sweet lemonade and desserts.
 There’s also an area to pick up flowers and handcrafted goods like beautiful wooden cutting boards, jewelry and greeting cards, making it a one-stop shop—just be sure to come with an empty stomach and full wallet!

 #7: Stroll through the Halifax Public Gardens